 “The ideas of the Enlightenment bred scientism and romanticism in a multitude of connected forms… The revival of the liberal tradition can be assured only if we can establish it on a new, conscious understanding of its foundations, on grounds which will withstand modern self-doubt coupled with perfectionism.”
 Michael Polanyi

 Michael Polanyi had a mixed relationship with the Enlightenment.
 As a scientist, he valued the light and knowledge that reason and rigorous method could provide, but he also realized that the critical standards for knowledge that the Enlightenment emphasized could promote dangerous distortions.
 While he cherished many Enlightenment values— especially the freedom that it had brought to formerly repressive societies— he saw that its critical program could not legitimize even its own humanist and political values.
 He saw that excessive skepticism and rationalism, which challenged traditional authority to topple monarchies and shake religious institutions, could ultimately lead to forms of nihilism that ushered in fascist and totalitarian regimes.
-As a practicing scientist, he saw that some problems in Enlightenment thinking were rooted in misconceptions surrounding how we discover and affirm scientific knowledge, and so, as a philosopher, he worked to correct epistemological mistakes behind a "scientism" that could distort how we understand reality, human beings, and human values.
+As a practicing scientist, he saw that some problems in Enlightenment thinking were rooted in misconceptions surrounding how we discover and affirm scientific knowledge, and so, as a philosopher, he worked to correct the epistemological mistakes behind a "scientism" that could distort how we understand reality, human beings, and human values.

-In contrast to the Modern idea of objective knowledge that is passively engaged and discovered, Polanyi put forward the idea of personal knowledge.
-In contrast to the ideal of critical rationalism, which would have all knowledge be founded on an explicit analysis to immovable foundations, Polanyi put forward the ideas of tacit knowing, interpretive frameworks, discovery and fallibilism.
+In contrast to the modern idea of objective knowledge that is passively engaged and discovered, Polanyi put forward the idea of personal knowledge.
+In contrast to the ideal of critical rationalism, which would have all knowledge be founded on an explicit analysis to immovable foundations, Polanyi put forward the ideas of tacit knowing, interpretive frameworks, discovery, and fallibilism.
 And in contrast to substance dualism—and the growing materialist views that the really real consists solely of matter in motion, the human mind is fully reducible, and all meaning and value is merely subjective— Polanyi put forward the ideas of emergent being and indwelling.
 Through these facets of his post-critical program, he affirmed our contact with reality and our ability to discover true values.

 Rather than reject the Enlightenment, Polanyi charts a course for revising the Enlightenment's notion of discovering truth through rational inquiry.
 His basic concepts work to balance the Enlightenment’s excesses.
-In this, he hoped to avoid the recidivisms of Analytic philosophy, the repudiations of Postmodernisms, and the reactionary entrenchment of closed traditions.
+In this, he hoped to avoid the recidivisms of analytic philosophy, the repudiations of postmodernisms, and the reactionary entrenchment of closed traditions.
 His approach provides hope for cautious progress in a society that both recognizes the value of its traditions, and is open to change.

 The momentum of the Enlightenment's influence, however, is difficult to restrain.
 It is still a common conception in the 21st century that science, in opposition to religion or tradition, can provide all the answers that we need.
 According to the Enlightenment story, science and its method have liberated us from the dark ages.
 Its critical reason overcame the oppression and distortion that religious and political powers enforced.
 By the light of reason, the story goes, we find our freedom and our true human value... but all that seemed to fall apart amid the horrors of revolutions, wars, and economic depressions.